Research Use Only - Not for human consumption. 18+ only.

 RareMild

-Uncommon but may occur with rapid dose escalation or on an empty stomach.
+Rare and typically mild.
+May occur if injected on an empty stomach.
 Take with food or reduce dose.
-Ensure proper reconstitution and sterile technique.

 Dosing Reference